gburgyan/go-rediscache/Readme.md

 The results of a function may only be:

 * `error` types
-  * Results of function calls that return non-`nil` are not cached
+  * Results of function calls that return a non-`nil` error are not cached
 * `Serializable`
 * Registered with `RegisterTypeHandler`

+In whatever way the serialization and deserialization happen, an object that is serialized the deserialized from the cached `[]byte` should remain semantically identical to the originally returned object.

 ## State Diagram